 Exotic holiday snaps of tourists posing while riding elephants in Thailand have inspired many visitors to join the pilgrimage to the country, hoping to get up close to the beautiful animals.
 It is only in the past few years that the suffering that these giants endure within the industry has been exposed.
-Thankfully, tourists’ understanding is increasing and allowing people to make more informed decisions about elephant tourism.
+Thankfully, tourists’ understanding is increasing, allowing people to make more informed decisions about elephant tourism.
 We asked elephant expert Dr Megan English how to find an ethical elephant sanctuary in Thailand.

 Dr Megan English

 Currently in Thailand, captive elephants are classified as commercial animals under the Beast of Burden Act 1939.
 The owner has the right to trade and use the animal at will; they have the same rights as stock animals.
 There are an estimated 2,700 elephants in captivity in Thailand, with only 2,000-3,000 remaining in the wild.
 Wild elephants are protected under the Conservation Act 1992.
 Despite this, the wild population continues to diminish due to wild elephants being poached for their tusks, caught for training in captivity, as well as anthropogenic disturbance such as habitat loss.